-In the last couple of years, your child has been working very hard at learning postural control, moving more independently, trying out his language skills by speaking the celebrated first words and being more communicative with gestures.
-All the experiences your little one has had so far have contributed to his cognitive development, and there are very exciting milestones coming in the near future!
+In the last couple of years, your child has been working very hard at learning postural control, moving more independently, trying out their language skills by speaking the celebrated first words and communicating with gestures.
+All the experiences your little one has had so far have contributed to their cognitive development, and there are very exciting milestones coming in the near future!

-Approaching the 48 months mark, your little one will be giving personal concerts by singing entire songs from memory, will be able to play simple board games with you, he will have mastered his attention skills to remember and retell parts of a loved story, and will have a clearer sense of time and of numerical concepts.
+Approaching the 48 months mark, your little one will be giving personal concerts by singing entire songs from memory, will be able to play simple board games with you, they will have mastered their attention skills to remember and retell parts of a beloved story, and will have a clearer sense of time and of numerical concepts.

-So, having refreshed all the amazing feats your child is working towards in his cognitive development, you can check the Kinedu app for some ideas on how to further boost your little one’s development.
+So, having refreshed all the amazing feats your child is working towards in their cognitive development, you can check the Kinedu app for some ideas on how to further boost your little one’s development.